DimazRizky/Simple-cryptography-with-4-letter-key-/README.md

 ---
 **How to running the Code in Termux?**

-follow these steps:
+First clone this project

-Install Java on Termux Open Termux and run the following commands to install OpenJDK v21 or latters:
+Open Termux and run the following commands to install OpenJDK v21 or latters:
 ```bash
 pkg update
 pkg install openjdk-21